 Ever wanted to do something artistic, but did not know where to start?
 Are you in a creative rut?
 Did you draw a lot as a child, but have you now drifted away from this pleasure?
-Maybe it is time to try journaling!
+Maybe it is time to start a journal.

-Oh yes I know it may sound frivolous to talk about keeping a journal.
+Oh yes, I know it may sound frivolous to talk about keeping a journal.
 You know it sounds like a talk-show affirmation: I will keep a journal next to my bed and ...
 But take a look on Pinterest at the example of artist's journals and you will see how big this trend has become.
 The quality of work in some cases is jaw-dropping, but do not let that intimidate you.
-Art journals are for anyone slightly interested in drawing.
+Art journals are for anyone even slightly interested in drawing.
+Here are tips on how to start today.

 Artist's journals are part drawing, painting, illustration and writing.
 They can be free form or follow a specific theme.
 Keep them in notebooks, loose leaf pages or napkins.
 You can write in them daily, on specific events like holiday travels or for a weekly recap on your life.
 Whatever works for you.